vekatze/neut/book/src/terms.md

 Γ ⊢ xn: an
 Γ, x1: &a1, ..., xn: &an ⊢ e1: b // note: the context `Γ` is ordered
 Γ, y: b ⊢ e2: c
-(the type `b` is realistic) // see the below note for the definition of "realistic"
+(the type `b` is actual) // see the below note for the definition of "actual"
 ---------------------------------------
 Γ ⊢ let y on x1, ..., xn = e1 in e2: c
 ```